 Choosing the right collection agency is essential to recovering unpaid debts while protecting your business’s reputation.
 Here are four key factors to consider when making your decision.

-Accreditation: First and foremost, make sure a collection agency is legitimate.
-Also, ensure that it is licensed to work in the state where your clients reside.
+Accreditation: First, make sure the agency is legitimate and accredited.
+Confirm that it is licensed to work in the state where your clients reside.
 Some cities and states require additional licensure to make collection calls in their areas.
+CBY recommends partnering only with credible, accredited firms to avoid unnecessary risk to your business.

-Payment: Most reputable collection agencies work on a commission basis, meaning they are paid only when they receive payment from a debtor.
-Gray encourages companies to compare commission rates and keep an eye out for hidden fees.
+Payment: Most reputable agencies work on a commission basis and are paid only when they receive payment from a debtor.
+CBY recommends comparing commission rates and watching for hidden fees.

-Results: If you’re not seeing the results you want from your collection agency after a year or two, it might be time to find a new agency.
-While no agency is able to collect 100 percent of payments owed, a reputable, accredited agency, trained to connect with clients and spell out the benefits of making payment, is going to help you get as much of your hard-earned money as possible.
+Results: If you are not seeing satisfactory results after a year or two, it may be time to find a new agency.
+No firm can collect 100 percent of payments owed, but a reputable, accredited agency that is trained to connect with clients and explain the benefits of paying should help you recover as much of your hard-earned money as possible.